How Outdoor Conditions Affect Indoor Moisture

 Location also plays a role.
 Homes in humid climates experience stronger outdoor moisture influence than homes in dry regions.
 However, even in drier climates, certain conditions such as rain or temperature changes can still affect indoor moisture.

-If your home reacts strongly to outdoor conditions, it may be helpful to take steps to stabilize indoor humidity levels and reduce sensitivity to environmental changes.
+If your home reacts strongly to outdoor conditions, it may be helpful to take steps to reduce indoor humidity levels and make the home less sensitive to environmental changes.

 When Outdoor Moisture Impact Is Normal vs a Problem